ImpactFeeAtlasCompare fees

 Affordable housing

-Affordable Housing Linkage Fee (multifamily, unit >1,600 sf) — Same linkage-fee rate applies to multi-unit dwellings of 9 units or fewer; per-unit GFA over 1,600 sf = $8.00/sf, 1,600 sf or less = $5.00/sf.
+Affordable Housing Linkage Fee (multifamily, unit >1,600 sf) — Same linkage-fee rate applies to multi-unit dwellings of 9 units or fewer; per-unit GFA over 1,600 sf = $8.00/sf.
 NOTE: projects of 10+ dwelling units are NOT charged the linkage fee; they are subject to Denver's Mandatory Affordable Housing (MAH) requirement (income-restricted units or alternative payment) instead.
+VERIFY: estimator XLSX unreachable from verification environment; $8/sf rate corroborated by a secondary source and the official GFA FAQ confirms the structure, but the exact cell quote could not be re-confirmed.
+Confidence downgraded high->medium.

 per sq ft$8City and County of Denver, Community Planning and Development